-Automotive Technology Courses
+Automotive Technology AAS Degree Courses

-- The following suggested sequence of study is for new full-time students starting the program in the academic year listed. - When registering for classes refer to your Program Evaluation/Degree Audit to see your specific program requirements and ensure proper registration. - Courses are subject to change. - ◆ General education course - Non-transfer general education course - ► Course has a prerequisite and/or corequisite. - Course meets the first 4 weeks of the semester. - Course meets the second 4 weeks of the semester. - Course meets the third 4 weeks of the semester. - ☑ Course meets the fourth 4 weeks of the semester.
+The following suggested sequence of study is for new full-time students starting the program Fall 2021, Spring 2022, or Summer 2022.
+Part-time students should visit with a program advisor for a modified sequence of study.

+When registering for classes refer to your Academic Evaluation to see your specific program requirements and ensure proper registration.

+◆ General education course. ■ Non-transfer general education course. ▶ Course has a prerequisite and/or corequisite.
+O Course meets 100% online.
+E Course meets face-to-face after 5:00pm.
+4WK1 Course meets the first 4 weeks of the semester.
+4WK2 Course meets the second 4 weeks of the semester.
+4WK3 Course meets the third 4 weeks of the semester.
+4WK4 Course meets the fourth 4 weeks of the semester.